Susan-hue43/Quantium-Retail-Strategy-and-Analytics/README.md

 ## 📓Full Project Notebook

-You can explore the complete analysis process—including data cleaning, exploration, customer segmentation, and insights generation—in the Jupyter Notebook provided below:
+You can explore the complete analysis process including data cleaning, exploration, customer segmentation, and insights generation in the Jupyter Notebook provided below:

 [Click here to view the full project notebook](Quantium_task1.ipynb)